 7. Phyllo Dough

 The Phyllo dough is an ingredient that is used all over the world.
 The Greeks invented the phyllo dough in the Byzantine era and it was simply made from wheat and flour.
 Phyllo dough is very tricky to work with because it is very thin and can easily break.
-Instead of going for a homemade recipe, which can take time and great skill, I recommend buying phyllo dough at your local supermarket.
+Instead of going for a homemade recipe, which can take time and great skill, I recommend buying phyllo dough at your local supermarket and use it to create your Greek food masterpieces.
+Otherwise, it can be bought by many Greek grandmothers, who can whip it up pretty darn fast.

 Purchase >>> Amazon